-Mr. CASE.
+Mr. Case.
 They are prepared to, but they are not prepared to have anybody question it.

-Mr. ARMITAGE.
+Mr. Armitage.
 Question what, sir?

-Mr. CASE.
+Mr. Case.
 Whether they are, in fact, performing.
-They reject any of representation lists and the problem of Jewish emigration a number of times since the Helsinki Act.
+They reject any representation by us, either direct- Mr. Armstage.
+No, sir.
+We have been to them in terms of review of representation lists and the problem of Jewish emigration a number of times since the Helsinki Act.
 We have referred to the obligations under the Helsinki Act and they have never taken a position that that is not your business.
 They never say that it is-that we signed it, but it is not your business to say anything about it.
 Publicly they do not like the fact that they are being called to account, quite obviously, but they do not regard this as an illegitimate action of ours.

-Mr. CASE.
+Mr. Case.
 In itself, I think this is an advance.

-Mr. ARMITAGE.
+Mr. Armitage.
 Yes, sir, and while we are still very much disappointed, the figures for people coming from the Soviet Union to this country have increased fairly substantially this last year.
 Whether the Armenian surge represents a special case or whether the new level will be maintained, we will have to keep on the job to see.

-Mr. CASE.
+Mr. Case.
 What is our own position about people making inquiries about whether our Government is living up to its obligations?